Seattle Glyphosate Symposium

 Where

-The symposium will be held at the University of Washington Hans Rosling Center for Population Health in Seattle, Washington.
-Attendees may join the symposium virtually with the Zoom link provided upon registration.
+The symposium was held at the University of Washington Hans Rosling Center for Population Health in Seattle, Washington.
+Attendees had the opportunity to join the symposium virtually with the Zoom link provided upon registration.

 Media event

-Members of the media are invited to a briefing following the 2-day symposium with local and international researchers gathering to discuss new findings and update the 2016 consensus statement: Concerns over use of glyphosate-based herbicides and their risks.
+Members of the media were invited to a briefing following the 2-day symposium with local and international researchers gathering to discuss new findings and update the 2016 consensus statement: Concerns over use of glyphosate-based herbicides and their risks.
+See the news release linked at the top of this page.

 When: